 The results show a moderate level of awareness of modular construction among built environment students, with mean scores ranging from 3.10 to 3.51.
 Respondents indicated relatively higher familiarity with the concept (M = 3.42, SD = 1.01) and an understanding of the differences between modular and traditional construction methods (M = 3.51, SD = 1.02).
 Awareness of various modular construction methods (M = 3.34, SD = 1.06) and environmental benefits (M = 3.40, SD = 1.08) was also moderately positive.
 However, students reported slightly lower agreement regarding having received formal education or training on the topic (M = 3.20, SD = 1.15) and discussing it in their courses or seminars (M = 3.10, SD = 1.17), suggesting limited curricular integration.
 The standard deviations, mostly above 1.0, indicate a fair spread of responses, reflecting variation in students’ exposure and understanding of modular construction.

+Perceived Impact of MC on FM

-Table 4.3: Descriptive Statistics for Perceived Impact of MC on FM
+Table 3.0: Descriptive Statistics for Perceived Impact of MC on FM